 We know law school is expensive, and we are here to make sure you receive all of the financial aid for which you are eligible.
 Fortunately, there are a variety of financial options available to qualifying students.

-TJSL offers Federal Direct Loans and, unlike the complex process of applying for aid at the undergraduate level, your application here can be done in a few easy steps in an hour or less.
+TJSL offers Federal Direct Loans to eligible students in the JD program and unlike the complex process of applying for aid at the undergraduate level, your application here can be done in a few easy steps in an hour or less.